 Note: Every employer must enroll its employees in the INSS (National Social Insurance Institution or Instituto Nacional do Seguro Social).

-In summary, to avoid the incidence of fines or other penalties, make sure you meet all corporate compliance requirements in Brazil with the following in mind:
+Following in our expericence, if you move forward with company formation in Brazil, to avoid the incidence of fines or other penalties, make sure you meet all corporate compliance requirements in Brazil with the following in mind:

 - Compliance with local rules on tax incidence